egilron/norec_fine_tools/norbert_simpletrans.md

 ### Results
 **For the CPU experiment**, the output reported a running loss.
 NorBERT was the only model that evaluated to zero precision and recall, but a friend reran the experiment with more epochs and then NorBERT performed as expected.
 So NorBERT works fine in this setting.

-For the GPU experiment, the loss was reported as NaN, using NorBERT.
+**For the GPU experiment**, the loss was reported as NaN, using NorBERT.

 See the two notebooks for more details.